MicrosoftDocs/sql-docs/docs/t-sql/functions/sum-transact-sql.md

  Applies the aggregate function to all values.
 ALL is the default.

  DISTINCT
- Specifies that SUM return the sum of unique values.
+ Specifies that SUM returns the sum of unique values.

  *expression*
  Is a constant, column, or function, and any combination of arithmetic, bitwise, and string operators. *expression* is an expression of the exact numeric or approximate numeric data type category, except for the **bit** data type.
 Aggregate functions and subqueries are not permitted.
 For more information, see [Expressions &#40;Transact-SQL&#41;](../../t-sql/language-elements/expressions-transact-sql.md).